Nuitka/Nuitka/README.txt

    range( 3, 9, 2 ) # predictable result
    range( 3, 9, 0 ) # predictable exception, range hates that 0.

 The builtin call prediction is considered implemented.
-We can simply during Nuitka runtime emulate the call and use its result or raised exception.
+We can simply during compile time emulate the call and use its result or raised exception.
 But we may not cover all the builtins there are yet.